 Sep9

-Matthew 16:24…..Working
+Matthew 16:24…..Ready

-“Calls for taking self off the throne to surrendering to Christ’s rule and authority over our lives.” ⇒ You are no longer the Lord of your life, Jesus is the Lord.
+“Calls for taking self off the throne to making Christ the rightful King and Ruler over our lives.” ⇒ You are no longer the Lord of your life, Jesus is the Lord.
 You are no longer the decision maker, Jesus decides what’s best.
 We often think were the director of our lives.
 We’re the one running the show.
 That idea is reinforced around us.
 That if things are going to happen it’s up to us to do it.
 If X, Y, and Z is going to happen it’s up to us to study hard, work hard to make it happen.
 If were going to get the things this life has to offer we have to do it.
 Were the master of our own destiny.
 We can influence, direct, and control our own environment and make our life what we want it to be.
 When in reality were under New management and control.
 God is the director of our lives not us.
 If God wants us to leave a comfortable job and head overseas to make Him known, so be it.
 If He wants us to sacrificially give so that someone else can go and make Him known, that is fine too.
 If Jesus wants us to live in a car, a small house, a hard city, have an awkward conversation about faith, be more bold at work, take a pay cut in order to stay on ministry, whatever He calls us to do – we are to do it.
 Is there anything you wouldn’t do, or anywhere you wouldn’t go if God asked you to?
 The value of anything is determined by its investment, either in time, money, or personal sacrifice.
 Will you put Jesus first in your time, your talent, your finances.
 Will you put Jesus first in your relationships, your goals.
 Will you put Jesus first in your will, your wants, your wishes.
 To surrender to Jesus’ Lordship is to allow Him to use you as He sees fit.
 It is to accomplish whatever He has called you to do for Hs honor and His glory.
 [Note: The more you surrender to Christ the more joy you have.
 The More peace you have.
 The more contentment you will have.]

 “Denying yourself doesn’t mean depriving yourself.
-It doesn’t mean no pleasure, no fun, no going out.
+It doesn’t mean you can’t enjoy life, no fun. no going out.
 It doesn’t mean self-hating or punishing yourself.
 Nor is it about giving up some guilty pleasure like denying yourself chocolate, or binge-watching Netflix.
-But rather it’s about renouncing self and anything else that keeps us from obeying and following Jesus.” ⇒ Denying yourself doesn’t mean we’re over-serious “sad sacks,” living a joyless and painful existence.
-Or you can’t pamper yourself in dining out, taking a bubble bath and getting a massage.
-The call to “deny self” goes against the grain.
+But rather it’s a complete submission and surrender to the Lordship of Jesus no matter the costs or sacrifices.” ⇒ The call to deny self is difficult because we have a habit of living for number one Denying self goes against the grain.
 It’s not what our self-seeking culture is about.
 Aren’t we supposed to love ourselves?
 If I don’t look our for number one who’s going to?
 Everything today is geared towards Self-indulgence, Self-esteem, Self-love, Self-acceptance.
 Self-fulfillment, Self-preservation.
 The world says celebrate yourself, gratify yourself, promote yourself.
 We often think if a meaningful life means anything, surely it means to live and make the most out of your life.
 Culture says do what’s best for you.
 Look out for number one.
 But Jesus’ call for self-denial goes against the grain.
 Jesus calls us to a life of humility, brokenness, surrender, self-denial, self-sacrifice.
 And that’s in complete opposition to a Contemporary Gospel of self-fulfillment, self-exaltation, and self-help.
 The wrong gospel says, “Jesus wants to make you feel better about yourself.
 He wants to make your life prosperous.
 He wants to put an end to your negative thinking.
 Whereas the true Gospel is the death of Self.
 That is the core of discipleship.
 When Jesus asks us to deny our self.
 He’s not saying you can’t have a life.
 He’s not being harsh in taking all the fun out of life.
 He’s not saying pretend you don’t exists.
 But rather what Jesus is asking is for our own good in order to liberate us and free us.
 He wants us to deny ourselves the various comforts and pleasures of life for the sake of faithfully following Him.
 Denying yourself may mean leaving that image and reputation you spent a lifetime creating for yourself.
 For the greedy it may mean renouncing an appetite for wealth.
 For the complacent it may mean renouncing the love of comfort and ease.
 For the faint hearted it may mean abandoning the craving for security.
 For the violent it may mean giving up the desire for payback and revenge.
 On and on it goes.
 Only you know what God may want you to give up or hand over.
 Is there an area your holding back from God.
 Is there something that’s holding you back from following Jesus wholeheartedly?

 “Taking up your cross is not about bearing with some hardship or inconvenient burden as a mean boss, nagging wife, thankless job, chronic backache, difficult neighbor, rebellious child, etc. As the saying go’s “That’s the cross I have to bear”.
-Nor is it a piece of jewelry we wear, or a bumper sticker on our car.
+Nor is it a piece of jewelry you wear around your neck.
 But rather its about about a life that is surrendered and submitted over to Christ no matter the costs or sacrifices.” ⇒ Whether it’s the painful outward journey of dying to a life of comfort, security, approval, recognition, money, success, etc. Or the painful inward journey of growing in holiness, putting off the sinful nature and desires of the flesh.
 Taking up our cross cannot be done by our own willpower.
 When it comes to putting to death our natural man it’s a work of the Holy Spirit and in which we’re called to participate.
 Just as criminals did not willingly go, but were forced to carry their cross to the place of execution.
 So to we are called to surrender and submit.
 God may use crosses to bring us to a place of humility and submission.
 The greatest motivation in picking up our cross is simply because Jesus did for us.
 Jesus denied His own rights when He left heaven and came to earth and took the form of human flesh so He could die on the cross for the death and punishment we deserved.
 The more we know all that Jesus did for us.
 The forgiveness of sins; past, present, and future.
 The peace He brought with God.
 The gift of adoption into the family of God.
 The gift of the Holy Spirit.
 The joy, purpose, and meaning He brought into our lives.
 The promise of our future glory and resurrected bodies.
 The more you will pick up your cross and live for Him.

 Additional Notes & Applications